MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-compare-bank-cash-flow.md

 ---
-title: Compare Bank Cash Flow in the New Zealand version
+title: Compare Bank Cash Flow [NZ]
 description: Describes how compare the flow of cash in a particular bank for a specified period in the New Zealand version.
 author: bholtorf
 ms.service: dynamics365-business-central